All GLP-1 medications from FDA-registered 503B pharmacies Browse Products

 Is an IUD a better option than the pill while taking tirzepatide?

 From an interaction standpoint, yes.
-Hormonal and copper IUDs are not affected by changes in gastric emptying because they deliver their effects locally rather than through GI absorption.
+Hormonal and copper IUDs aren't affected by changes in gastric emptying because they deliver their effects locally rather than through GI absorption.
 An IUD eliminates the absorption concern entirely.
 Discuss with your OB-GYN whether an IUD is a good fit for your health profile and preferences.

 How long after starting tirzepatide should I use backup birth control?